 1997 – 1999

-Engagements for ROBERT MCPHERSON during the 2014-15 season include singing Duca in Act III of Rigoletto in the company’s annual Stars of Lyric Opera concert conducted by Sir Andrew Davis at Millennium Park.
-Also this season, he returns to Vlaamse Opera to reprise Leopold in La Juive, New Israeli Opera for performances of Britten’s War Requiem, and joins the Metropolitan Opera roster for The Merry Widow.
-He also joins Anchorage Opera in the title role of The Impresario and as Mozart in Rimsky-Korsakov’s Mozart and Salieri, and sings Verdi’s Requiem with the Portland Symphonic Choir.
+Engagements for ROBERT MCPHERSON during the 2014-15 season included singing Duca in Act III of Rigoletto in the company’s annual Stars of Lyric Opera concert conducted by Sir Andrew Davis at Millennium Park.
+Also this season, he returned to Vlaamse Opera to reprise Leopold in La Juive, New Israeli Opera for performances of Britten’s War Requiem, and joined the Metropolitan Opera roster for The Merry Widow.
+He also joined Anchorage Opera in the title role of The Impresario and as Mozart in Rimsky-Korsakov’s Mozart and Salieri, and sang Verdi’s Requiem with the Portland Symphonic Choir.

 Mr. McPherson’s engagements during 2013-14 include his role and house debut with the Welsh National Opera as Lord Percy in Anna Bolena, a return to Vlaamse Opera as Jago in Rossini’s Otello, and Almaviva (The Barber of Seville) with Opera Naples.
 Last season, he made his English National Opera and role debut as Tamino (The Magic Flute) and returned to both New Israeli Opera for his first performances of Peter Quint in The Turn of the Screw and Utah Opera as the Count in The Barber of Seville.
 On the concert stage, he sang Andres (Wozzeck) with the Houston Symphony Orchestra and was a soloist in Handel’s Messiah with the Indianapolis Chamber Orchestra.